-a.
-Standards and Specifications: Model will not be in direct contact with patient; only basic safety specifications will be considered.

-b.
-Customer: Functionality is a priority to the client.
+- a.
+Standards and Specifications: Model will not be in direct contact with patient; only basic safety specifications will be considered. - b.
+Customer: Functionality is a priority to the client. - c.

-c.
 Competition: Currently there are no devices that model the swallowing mechanisms of dysphagia.
-There is one current non-electrical model that demonstrates the mechanisms of swallowing for nurse education (Miss-Swallowing simulator).